Updated on February 10, 2023

 Astigmatism Symptoms in Children

 Symptoms of astigmatism may be harder to detect in younger children.
-They may not notice they have a vision problem, so they won't be able to report it.
-This is why early childhood screenings for eye diseases and vision problems are so important.
+They may not notice they have a vision problem, so they won’t report it.
+This is why early childhood screenings for eye diseases and vision problems are important.

 If your child has frequent headaches or sudden changes in school performance, astigmatism may be the cause.
 Talk to your pediatrician, family physician, or other eye health professional if you suspect your child has a vision condition.

 Yes.
-Regular astigmatism is a treatable condition.
+Regular astigmatism is easily treatable with corrective lenses or refractive surgery.
 Eye doctors can accurately measure it and prescribe appropriate treatment.

 Eyeglasses

-Corrective lenses like glasses are commonly prescribed for astigmatism.
-When worn, they can focus light rays on your retina.
+Corrective lenses like glasses are a simple and economical way to improve vision.
+When worn, they help your eyes focus light rays on your retina.

-Eyeglasses that correct astigmatism are different from normal glasses.
-They have CYL (cylinder) and AXIS specifications, which denote lens power and the rotation of astigmatism correction.
+Astigmatism glasses are different from normal glasses.
+They have cylinder (CYL) and AXIS specifications.
+These denote lens power and the rotation of astigmatism correction.

-If you have a combination of astigmatism and other refractive errors, your doctor may recommend progressive lenses.
+If your astigmatism occurs with another type of refractive error, such as presbyopia, your doctor may recommend progressive lenses.

 Contact Lenses

-Contacts are another standard treatment for astigmatism.
-Like eyeglasses, they bend light rays and focus them on your retina.
+Contacts are another type of corrective lenses.
+Many people prefer them for their comfort and convenience.
+Like eyeglasses, contacts bend light rays and focus them on your retina.

 You can choose contacts based on your budget and convenience.
-If you want to explore your options, check out our review of the Best Contacts for Astigmatism.
+To explore options, check out our review of the Best Contacts for Astigmatism.

 Laser Eye Surgery

-• LASIK.
-Laser-assisted in situ keratomileusis (LASIK) treats astigmatism and other refractive errors.
-The surgical procedure involves cutting a small flap in your cornea and reshaping it with a laser.
+• Laser-assisted in situ keratomileusis (LASIK).
+LASIK treats astigmatism and other refractive errors.
+The surgical procedure involves cutting a thin flap in your cornea and reshaping it with a laser.
 Not everyone is a candidate for LASIK.

-• PRK.
-Photorefractive keratectomy (PRK) also reshapes your cornea with a laser.
+• Photorefractive keratectomy (PRK).
+PRK also changes the shape of the cornea with a laser.
 This procedure doesn’t involve a corneal flap, making it a better option for people with thin corneas.

-• LASEK.
-Laser-assisted subepithelial keratectomy (LASEK) surgery is similar to LASIK and PRK.
-While PRK involves removing the outer surface of the cornea (epithelium), LASEK cuts a small flap in the epithelial tissue.
+• Laser-assisted subepithelial keratectomy (LASEK).
+LASEK surgery is similar to LASIK and PRK.
+While PRK involves removing the outer layer of corneal tissue (epithelium), LASEK cuts a small flap in the epithelial tissue.

 Orthokeratology (Ortho-K)

-Once the cornea adjusts to a normal shape, the ophthalmologist will provide retainer lenses to help maintain it.
+Once the cornea adjusts to a normal shape, the ophthalmologist provides retainer lenses to help maintain clear vision.

 Lens Replacement Surgery

-Also known as refractive lens exchange, it is an invasive surgical procedure that removes the misshaped eye lens.
+Also known as refractive lens exchange, lens replacement surgery is an invasive surgical procedure that removes the misshapen eye lens.
 The surgeon replaces the natural lens with a toric lens.

 • Lenticular astigmatism

-• People at risk or already have cataracts
+• People with or at risk of cataracts

 Phakic Intraocular Lenses (IOLs)